Subodh2044/Final_Project/README.md

 Increasing customer satisfaction is a key element for modern businesses because it not only improves the quality of customer service, but also determines the success or failure of the business in the end.
 In order to meet customer expectations and achieve higher quality levels, we need to develop a specific model of passenger satisfaction measurement.
 In this project we use the airline passenger satisfaction survey to show how the machine learning models can be utilized in order to measure passengers’ satisfaction from a variety set of service dimensions, as well as to indicate those dimensions that need to be improved.

-## Questions we hope to answer with data:
+## Questions we hope to answer with the data:
 * What factors are key to airline passenger satisfaction?
 * Is it known if a new customer can be satisfied or not, based on their personal information such as : gender, age, type of travel ... ?
 * How can we improve the machine learning classification technique to understand the key features that correlate with the variable being predicted?